Oddingsell History, Family Crest & Coats of Arms

 Early History of the Oddingsell family

-Another 164 words (12 lines of text) covering the years 113 and 1130 are included under the topic Early Oddingsell History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Oddingsell research.
+Another 48 words (3 lines of text) covering the years 113 and 1130 are included under the topic Early Oddingsell History in all our PDF Extended History products and printed products wherever possible.

 Oddingsell Spelling Variations